A Starter on Zotero

 ALSO NOTE: If using Word-For-Mac 2008, you access the citation feature by clicking on the script icon

-To open up the control panel, click on "Zotero" on the lower-right side of your browser, or type CTRL+ALT+Z. The panel will appear on the bottom portion of the browser, so that there you can view and manage all your citations while browsing databases and websites.
+To open up the control panel, click on "Zotero" on the lower-right side of your browser, or type CTRL+SHIFT+Z. The panel will appear on the bottom portion of the browser, so that there you can view and manage all your citations while browsing databases and websites.

 Save an individual citation